brendanjbaker/Languages/README.md

 This repository contains examples of numerous different programming languages.

+**Important note:** The main runner program currently relies on my personal Bash library, e.g. the line of code near the beginning of `languages.sh` that says `source library`.
+The runner will not work out-of-the-box without it.
+In the very near future, I will refine a subset of my personal library for publication on GitHub, perhaps under a different name.
+At that time, I will update this repository accordingly, and remove this note.

+With all of that being said, you could theoretically implement the missing functions called by `languages.sh`.
+None are too complex, and their purposes are hopefully obvious based on their name.

 ## Technical

 Podman is used to build and execute a multi-layer image.